 To ensure the independency of the BOC, the BOC member has to sign a Disclosure Form which states that BOC member must not hold any other positions as member of BOC, BOD, or Executive Officer at any other bank, company or institution except as those stated in Bank Indonesia Regulation regarding the implementation of GCG by Banks.
+Soebowo Musa, the Bank's Independent Commissioner, is also the CEO of Kiran Resources Indonesia, a non financial Institution.

-The BOC members have no stock ownership either in any other Bank or company, except Soebowo Musa, who has stock amounting to 30% (thirty percent) at PT Kiran Resources Indonesia.
-They do not have financial and/or family relationship with other members of BOC, BOD and/or the Controlling Shareholders.
+The BOC members have no stock ownership either in any other Bank or company, except Soebowo Musa, who owns 30% (thirty percent) of PT Kiran Resources Indonesia.
+The BOC members do not have financial and/or family relationship with other members of BOC, BOD and/or the Controlling Shareholders, except the President Commissioner which has financial relationship with the Controlling Shareholder; i.e. as the employee of the Parent Bank and holds position as the Regional Head for South East Asia, BNP Paribas S.A.

-The Bank's BOC structure at the end of 2010 is as follows:
+The Bank's BOC structure at the end of 2011 is as follows:

-BNPPI's Structure of the Board of Commissioner President Commissioner : Jean Pierre-Bernard Independent Commissioner : Soebowo Musa Independent Commissioner : to be appointed
+BNPPI's Structure of the Board of Commissioner President Commissionner : Jean Pierre-Bernard Independent Commissioner : Soebowo Musa Independent Commissioner : Chris Kanter